cochaviz/ait/notes/lecture_3.md

-- Since the most-likely sequence is formed by the joint probability of all the hidden states, we cannot just apply smoothing and calculate the most likely hidden state based on that states prior.
+- Since the most-likely sequence is formed by the joint probability of all the hidden states, we cannot just apply smoothing and calculate the most likely hidden state based on that states' prior. ==I sort of get the idea why you can't just keep 'smoothing' over and over again and then use those states, but I can't quite put my finger on it.==

 $$
 \begin{gathered}